pakal/rsfile/doc/index.rst

 Compatibility-wise, RSFile is compliant with the stdlib test suite (except some testcases which check C-extension behaviours or "ResourceWarning" emitting).
 It may be used on regular files as well as on other stream types (anonymous pipes, named fifos, devices...), although its advanced features only work on "normal", seekable and lockable, files.

 .. note::
+    Regarding exceptions encountered in RSFile:

+    - wrong arguments raise ValueError or TypeError
+    - some improper workflows, especially when locking, lead to RuntimeError
-    Regarding exceptions: abnormal usage of the library raises RuntimeError.
-For the rest of file I/O troubles, RSFile will raise subclasses of **EnvironmentError**, which may depend on the backend used, and on whether or not you are under `the new OSError hierarchy <https://docs.python.org/3/library/exceptions.html#OSError>`_, so you should catch them "defensively".
+    - for the rest of file I/O troubles, the library will raise subclasses of **EnvironmentError**, which may depend on the backend used, and on whether or not you are under `the new OSError hierarchy <https://docs.python.org/3/library/exceptions.html#OSError>`_ ; so better catch them "defensively".

 .. note::
     The stdlib io module appeared with python2.6, and was still young on python2.7,